 The following interaction between the two structures is proposed:

-The results of SARNET activities, related to the priority definition in terms of R&D needs, will be periodically presented to the CEG-SAM members (this presentation could be made by the SARNET Work-Package Leader in charge of these activities);
+The results of SARNET activities, related to the priority definition in terms of R&D needs, will be periodically presented to the CEG-SAM members Conversely main updates in ISTC projects relevant to “a” work package could be presented to members at periodic meetings.

 The ISTC or STCU Secretariat transmits the ISTC or STCU proposals related to SAM and project reports to the chairman, co-chairman and secretary of the CEG-SAM.
 The CEG-SAM secretary distributes these documents to the members.
 The ISTC or STCU project proposals are transmitted by the CEG-SAM secretary to SARNET Work-Package Leader in charge of the concerned field: